NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_threshold_calc.rst

 See :numref:`bathy_threshold_use` for further context, and a sample output and graph.

-This tool needs Python 3 and the numpy, scipy, matplotlib, and gdal packages.
+This tool needs Python 3 some Python packages.
 Those can be installed in a conda environment as follows:

 ::